TosbackCgusBridge-Bot/CGUs-versions/Care2/Privacy Policy.md

 We would only provide user email addresses to nonprofit or advertising partners with the user's direct permission.
 We respect your privacy and despise spam.

 As mentioned above, in some cases you may opt to receive nonprofit partner newsletters or other commercial offers.
 When you opt to receive such an offer via Care2, we will send your email address and other necessary contact information to the newsletter publisher.
-Depending on the newsletter, this may result in a fee paid to Care2 in exchange for a new customer.
+Depending on the newsletter, this may result in a fee paid to Care2.
 Care2 will never offer newsletter subscriptions from, or reveal your address information to, organizations known to be spammers, casinos, or adult-content providers.

-Why then do some people receive spam at an account they have only used on Care2?
+Why then do some people receive spam at an email address they have only used on Care2?
 In many cases, spammers create a "dictionary attack" by combining common names and initials to create a list of email addresses that might or might not work.
 In many cases, Care2 members send email from a Care2 account's email address to a friend or family member whose computer gets a virus or whose email account is hacked, resulting in private email addresses being revealed to the spammer.
 In other cases, two people have similar addresses, perhaps differing by only 1-2 characters, and one user makes a typographic mistake that results in the other user's address.
-The bottom line is that if you receive spam, we had nothing to do with it.
-We despise spam, and we would never associate ourselves with spammers.
+The bottom line is that if you receive spam, it did not come from or through Care2.
+We despise spam, and we do not associate ourselves with spammers.

 With regards to e-mail communication with us, we read every message sent to us and do our best to respond quickly.
 We do save messages that might be needed if the sender contacts us again, but we absolutely do not sell, rent, give, or share e-mail addresses to other companies, unless you have specifically opted to receive such communications.

 _How does Care2 secure your information and its data storage?_

 We follow generally accepted standards to protect the personal information submitted to us, both during transmission and once we receive it.
-Care2′s servers are located at a world-class co-location facility in California, USA.
+Care2's servers are located at a world-class co-location facility in California, USA.
 The facility has some of the most powerful physical security systems in the business, from advanced smoke detection and fire suppression systems to 24/7 secured access with motion sensors, video camera surveillance, and security breach alarms.
 Only qualified Care2 engineers are given access to the building.

 Access to the database is restricted.
 All servers are protected by a firewall and secure data lines.
 Server access is restricted to qualified Care2 employees, on an as-needed basis to maintain the operation of the website.

 Although we maintain strict policies and procedures to safeguard our servers and our customers' data, it is not possible to guarantee security due to the inherent risks of transmitting data over the Internet.

-_What is Care2′s data retention policy?_
+_What is Care2's data retention policy?_

 We may retain your information for as long as your account is active or as needed to provide you services, comply with our legal obligations, resolve disputes and enforce our agreements.